ICSpark-Projects/Chick-Dance-Revolution-Hard/README.md

 ```

 2. Link your CSS and JS files as follows.
 You should have the link to the CSS stylesheet within the head tags
 and the JS script within the body tags to ensure your CSS and JS are linked properly.
+Also make sure to title your file!

 ``` html
 <!DOCTYPE html>